 We always have lots of invitations to events, so by the time we’ve finished trick or treating and going to various parties and events, we are all candied out!
 Some years, we have so much candy left (we love making these Halloween ghost lollipops with some of the extras) that we don’t really know what to do with it all.
 If you’ve got a ton of leftover candy this year, don’t trash it, USE IT!

 There are lots of things you can do with leftover candy you get from trick or treating.
 Whether you want to make a fun leftover Halloween candy recipe or donate it to a good cause, you can totally do both!
-Check out our ideas below.
+If you’re trying to figure out what to do with your leftover Halloween candy, check out our ideas below.

 1. Learning with candy: craft, count, sort, and match